The One and Only (Kirsty MacColl album)

 The One and Only is a compilation album by British singer-songwriter Kirsty MacColl.
 It was released by Metro in 2001 and reached No. 34 on the UK Budget Albums Chart.
-The compilation features fourteen tracks from MacColl's recording career under Stiff Records.
+The compilation features fourteen tracks from MacColl's recording career with Stiff Records.

 Reception

 Richie Unterberger of AllMusic described the compilation as "rather eccentric" and a "collection of above-average (mostly) '80s pop/rock".